-In Nigeria, the history of industrial lubricants is closely tied to the country’s economic development.
-As the nation’s industrial sectors expanded, especially in oil & gas, manufacturing, and construction, the demand for high-quality lubricants grew exponentially.
+The history of industrial lubricants is as old as the Industrial Revolution itself, when simple oils and fats were used to reduce machinery friction.
+In Nigeria, the history of industrial lubricants is closely tied to the country’s economic development, and sectoral expansion especially in oil & gas, manufacturing, and construction, the demand for high-quality lubricants grew exponentially.

 Components of Industrial Lubricant